 Because water kefir does not contain as much acetic acid as kombucha, its flavor does not have as much of a tangy punch.
 Any alcohol present is therefore slightly more noticeable in water kefir since it is not masked by the tangy zip that is present in kombucha.

-With that said, the amount of alcohol in the final ferment is so little, it is practically non-existent.
+With that said, the amount of alcohol in the final ferment of a kefir drink is so little, it is practically non-existent.

 Myth #4: Water Kefir Can Be Made Without Water Kefir Grains